Aboriginal timeline: Conflict

 Darwin is bombed by the Japanese.
 In Arnhem Land, Aboriginal people make up a special reconnaissance unit in defence of Australia.
 Northern Territory Aboriginal missions are evacuated.
 Many Aboriginal people evacuated after the bombing are transferred to ‘control camps’ in Victoria, South Australia or New South Wales and some never return.
 Restrictions are placed on Aboriginal movement, especially of women.

 19-year old Len Waters becomes the first Aboriginal military pilot to be accepted into the Royal Australian Air Force (RAAF).
 He is also the only Aboriginal fighter pilot to serve during World War II.
 Len left the air force in 1946 and died in 1993 aged 69.
-Streets in ACT and Sydney have been named after him.
+Streets in ACT and Sydney bear his name, and in October 2020 the Department of Defence named a building at RAAF Base Williamtown (30 kms north-east of Newcastle, NSW) after him.

 View article sources (2)